alxiom/brusta/README.md

 docker build takes about 5 minutes

 ## Request Example
-request to the model server as follow
+request to the model server as follow (suppose your input dimension is 3)
 ```
 curl -X POST -d '{"input":[1.0, 1.0, 1.0]}' localhost:8080/model/predict
 ```